25 Awesome Customer Service Tips You Must Employ in 2021

 Remember to leave the customer with a smile on their face.
 A simple ‘have a good day’ may seem obvious, but it can leave a strong lasting impression.
 Always follow up with customers who called in with issues, and also to prospective customers you've been speaking to.
 Even if they don't buy now, they may do so in the future (or even better, refer you to others).

 Most customers think companies should respond to an e-mail within an hour.
 For live chat, the expected response time is even shorter.
-Make sure you have proper routing processes in place so that the right agent gets the right customer request.
-Also, ensure you properly staffed at all times (and use chatbots for 24/7 service, if needed).
+Make sure you have proper routing processes in place so that the right agent gets the right request.
+Also, ensure you are properly staffed at all times (and use chatbots for 24/7 service, if needed).

 The customer is not always right!
 They’re human.
 Maybe they have the wrong information.
 But, when it comes to correcting them, a gentle approach is vital.
 Be calm.
 Say you are happy to help.
 Remember you are educating them not arguing with them.
 Above all, don't antagonize them – try to walk in their shoes and understand where they're coming from.